EcoJulia/EcoSISTEM.jl/CONTRIBUTING.md

 3. Name the branch `username/featurename` and have fun!

-4. If referencing the issue number from with a commit message then it should have the full path to the issue in `ScottishCovidResponse/SCRCIssueTracking` but only in the description (not the first line of the commit) i.e.:
+4. If referencing the issue from within a commit message then it should have the full path to the issue, `ScottishCovidResponse/SCRCIssueTracking#123`, but only in the description (not the first line of the commit) i.e.:

    - `git commit -m "pithy description" -m "ScottishCovidResponse/SCRCIssueTracking#123 and more details"` to refer to issue number 123.
    - writing the commit message and description in an editor is also possible with `export EDITOR=vi` for example, and then just doing a `git commit`.